undercoat/undercoat/README.md

 ### SEO friendly

 HTML markup of all components was developed based on semantic of HTML5 tags.
 It gives a lot of benefits besides SEO.
-In addition to semantic markup Undercoat components are enriched by structured metadata using [microdata](https://schema.org/docs/gs.html) for common cases (product cards, reviews, etc.).
+In addition to semantic markup Undercoat components are enriched with structured metadata using [microdata](https://schema.org/docs/gs.html) for common cases (product cards, reviews, etc.).

 These efforts lead to successful project indexing by search engines and enhance website "snippet" by making it "rich", or a short piece of quoted text shown when the page appears in [search listings](https://developers.google.com/search/docs/guides/mark-up-content).